In Progress

 • Basins that can span multiple regions or clouds.

-• Native storage class — under 5 milliseconds to read or append.
+• Native storage class — under 5 milliseconds to append or read.